andrespd1/self-sovereign-identity-polygon-api/README.md

 # Polygon ID API

-This is a back end that allows developers to easily consume Polygon ID's services  through easily accessible API endpoints
+This is a back end that allows developers to easily consume Polygon ID's services  through easily accessible API endpoints for the Udoc schema
 ---

 ## Prerequisites